Halochkin/CustomWebComponents/Gestures/PinchGestureMixin/README.md

 - xFactor - the scale factor(X) for asymmetrical zoom in / zoom out
 - yFactor - the scale factor(Y)
 - diagonalFactor - scale factor for symmetrical zoom in / zoom out
-- rotation - the difference between start and end events });
+- rotation - the difference between start and end events <br>
+});

  ### Example: swipeGesture